fkirc/skip-duplicate-actions/README.md

 ## Cancel outdated workflow-runs

+Typically, workflows should only run for the most recent commit.
-When you push changes to a branch, then `skip-duplicate-actions` will cancel any previous workflow-runs that run against outdated commits.
+Therefore, when you push changes to a branch, `skip-duplicate-actions` will cancel any previous workflow-runs that run against outdated commits.

 - **Full traceability:** If a workflow-run is cancelled, then you will see a message like `Cancelled https://github.com/fkirc/skip-duplicate-actions/actions/runs/263149724 because it runs against an outdated commit on branch 'master'`.
 - **Guaranteed execution:** Despite the underlying complexity, the cancellation algorithm guarantees that a complete check-set will finish no matter what.